crispab/crisp-dna/_docs/bun-protocol.md

 The Bun protocol is a lightweight, decentralised request routing protocol.
 It is designed to be the simplest possible way to handle requests that are shared by a distributed group of people.
 We use it mostly to handle incoming client requests.

-> We introduced this at Product Space after seeing how effective it was at Nomad8.
+> We introduced this at Organa after seeing how effective it was at Nomad8.

 The metaphor
 ------------